tc39/proposal-observable/ObservableEventTarget.md

 1. EventTarget
 2. Promise

 Unfortunately these primitives are difficult to compose without shared mutable state, a common source of bugs in concurrent applications like user interfaces.

-This proposal attempts to make building concurrent web apps easier by adding a new interface to the DOM: `ObservableEventTarget`.
+This proposal aims to make managing concurrency more ergonomic by adding a new interface to the DOM: `ObservableEventTarget`.
 An `ObservableEventTarget` is an interface which extends `EventTarget`, an object to which an event is dispatched when something has occurred.

 An `ObservableEventTarget` can be adapted to an `Observable` that dispatches the events received by that `ObservableEventTarget` to the `Observable`'s observers.

 `Observable`s share a common subset of `EventTarget` and `Promise` semantics.
-Consequently `Observable`s can allow concurrent programs which use both EventTargets and Promises to be built compositionally.
+Consequently they can allow concurrent programs which use both EventTargets and Promises to be built compositionally.

 ## ObservableEventTarget API